SteveClement/CV/bio.md

 Since 2008, Steve has served as a security engineer at the Computer Incident Response Center Luxembourg (CIRCL), where he has managed countless incidents, supported cybercrime victims, and championed efficient indicator of compromise (IoC) sharing as a cornerstone of robust IT strategies.

+In his capacity as team-lead for Range42, Steve Clement oversees a multidisciplinary engineering and threat-intelligence team, defining the nation’s cyber-training infrastructure, open-source automation frameworks, and international collaboration platforms.
 As **team lead of Range42**, Luxembourg’s national cyber range initiative under the NCC-LU program, he coordinates technical development, international collaboration, and standardisation efforts related to cyber range design and automation.
 His leadership extends beyond technical architecture into governance, open data practices, and educational outreach — bridging academia, government, and industry through open frameworks.

 Passionate about Unix systems, open collaboration, and knowledge-sharing, Steve actively tracks international developments in cyber strategy and governance.
 A strong advocate for Free and Open Source Software and Hardware, he envisions a world with fewer intellectual boundaries and more resilient digital communities.
 His current focus lies in education, hardware innovation, and strengthening global threat intelligence sharing through open, standardized mechanisms such as those developed within **Range42**.